fish-shell/fish-shell/README.md

 fish can be installed using [Cygwin](https://cygwin.com/) Setup (under the **Shells** category).

-fish can be installed into Windows Services for Linux using the instructions under *Packages for Linux* for the appropriate image (eg Ubuntu).
+fish can be installed into Windows Subsystem for Linux using the instructions under *Packages for Linux* for the appropriate image (eg Ubuntu).

 ### Building from source